See my guide on how to use an Instant Pot.

 • Pour in 1 cup of the vegetable broth and scrape up any bits that may be stuck to the bottom of the pot.
 Add all of the remaining ingredients, including the remaining 2 cups broth, to the pot.
 Stir.

-• Close the Instant Pot lid and turn the steam release valve to the sealing position.
+• Close the Instant Pot lid and move the steam release valve to the sealing position.
 Set the cook time to 10 minutes at high pressure using the pressure cook or manual function.

 Notes

-• You can serve the soup with a drizzle of half and half, cream, or coconut milk, if desired.
-Pumpkin seeds (pepitas) are a delicious garnish for this soup.
+• Serving: You can serve the soup with a drizzle of half and half, cream, or coconut milk, if desired.
+Pepitas are a delicious garnish for this soup.

 Serving: 1.25cups, Calories: 136kcal, Carbohydrates: 21g, Protein: 2g, Fat: 6g, Saturated Fat: 3g, Cholesterol: 10mg, Sodium: 614mg, Potassium: 552mg, Fiber: 3g, Sugar: 5g, Vitamin A: 16947IU, Vitamin C: 32mg, Calcium: 77mg, Iron: 1mg